-In addition, the three residents completed questionnaires describing their views of the care and support provided in the centre.
-Overall, these questionnaires contained positive views and indicated a level of satisfaction with the service.
+In addition, the two residents completed questionnaires describing their views of the care and support provided in the centre.
+Overall, these questionnaires contained positive views and indicated a high level of satisfaction with many aspects of service in the centre such as activities, bedrooms, meals and the staff who supported them.

 The inspector carried out a walk through of the designated centre accompanied by the person in charge.
-The designated centre is a bungalow which comprises of three individualised resident bedrooms, an office, a sitting room, lounge, living room, kitchen/dining area and a shared bathroom.
-There was a well-maintained garden to the rear of the centre.
+The designated centre is a detached bungalow which consisted of two staff bedrooms, two individual resident bedrooms, a sitting room, kitchen/dining room and a shared bathroom.
+There was a large well-maintained garden to the rear of the centre.
 Overall, the centre was well-maintained and decorated in a homely manner with residents' personal possessions and pictures throughout the centre.
+The person in charge informed the inspector of additional plans to improve the quality of the premises including planting a hedge along the boundary for privacy.